-Furthermore, we offer a venue for collaborating with you on innovative approaches to strengthen and improve teaching, research/scholarship, creative endeavors, service, and leadership practices.
-The Center atmosphere encourages the dissemination and sharing of effective teaching and scholarly practices among individuals, academic departments, Suffolk’s three schools, and the higher education community.
+- Encourage the dissemination and sharing of effective teaching and scholarly practices among individuals, academic departments, schools, and the higher education community

 Mission & Values

-The Center for Teaching and Scholarly Excellence (CTSE) provides leadership for the professional development of members of the Suffolk community as teacher-scholars, administrators, mentors and leaders in three inter-connected areas:
+The Center for Teaching and Scholarly Excellence (CTSE) provides leadership for the professional development of members of the Suffolk community as teacher-scholars, administrators, mentors and leaders in a series of inter-connected areas:

-- Cultivating outcomes-based, student-centered learning through best practices and innovative teaching
+- Promoting outcomes-based, student-centered learning through evidence-based instructional design and teaching practices

 - Strategically integrating teaching, learning, and technology